-In this guide, we explain what information you can retrieve from the uptime reports in Semonto Supervisor and how to interpret the results.
+In this guide, we explain what information you can retrieve from the uptime reports in the Semonto dashboard and how to interpret the results.

 An uptime report shows the percentage of time your website, webshop or server has been working and available.
 It also lists the number of times problems occurred and how long these issues lasted.
 An uptime report is an objective tool to measure the availability of your service.